 Be sure to ask: “What does the follow-up care schedule look like after the treatment?” and “Who can I contact if I experience side effects or have questions during my recovery?”
 An experienced medical team will provide clear instructions for post-treatment care and offer accessible support channels to guide you through the healing process.

-How to Make an Informed Decision About Exosome Therapy
+Making an Informed Decision About Exosome Therapy

 Choosing to move forward with any medical treatment is a big decision, and exosome therapy is no exception.
 It’s an innovative field with incredible potential, but it’s also one where you need to be your own best advocate.
 Making an informed choice means looking past the hype and focusing on the facts, the provider’s qualifications, and what feels right for your health goals.
 The first step is to arm yourself with the right questions and a clear understanding of what to look for in a high-quality, safety-focused clinic.